Baby Ranks

 David Luciano Acosta, known professionally as Baby Ranks, is a Puerto Rican and Dominican reggaeton artist.
 He has co-billing on the Luny Tunes album Mas Flow 2, and sings on multiple tracks including the single "Mayor Que Yo" ("Older than Me").
 The album ranked #5 on the Billboard year-end Latin Album Chart, #7 on the year-end Tropical Album Chart, and #9 on the Reggae Album Chart, for the year 2005.
 "Mayor Que Yo" won Reggaeton Song of the Year at the 2006 Latin Billboard Music Awards.

 After more than a decade laying down tracks for other artists, Baby Ranks saw the release of his long-in-the-making solo debut, Mi Flow: This Is It, in the summer of 2008.
 Baby Ranks has had quite a few hit songs in his career which are "Mayor Que Yo Feat.
 Daddy Yankee & Wisin Y Yandel & Tony Tun Tun", "El Amor Se Fue Feat.
 Angel Lopez", "Verme Feat.
 Notch", "El Tiburon Feat.
 Alexis Y Fido", "De Fuga", "Motivate Al Baile", "Linda Flor Feat.
 Mr. Phillip & El Pueblo", "Noche De Carnaval", "Tu Bailar", "Es Mejor Olvidarlo Feat.
 Zion Y Lennox".

-In December 2018, Baby Ranks signed a major recording contract with ABM Entertainment Worldwide, and is currently recording his new album set to be released in 2020.
+In December 2018, Baby Ranks signed a major recording contract with ABM Entertainment Worldwide, and an album was set to be released in 2020.